Samcool1990/python_assessment_EY/README.md

-Python 3.11.0 should be installed on system
+Python 3.11.0 & GIT should be installed on system

 1. Go to proper directory & open git bash/command line
 2. type command "git clone 'Http address of the repo'"